 Other jazz notables with whom Rich has performed during his career as a trombonist include Chick Corea, Clark Terry, Slide Hampton, Jimmy Heath, John Faddis, Al Grey, Bill Watrous (writer of liner notes for Like an Eager Child), Melba Liston, Herb Pomeroy, Bob Mastellar, Jimmy Mosher, Paul Fontaine, Greg Hopkins, Allison Miller, Virginia Mayhew, the Mike Kamuf Little Big Band, and the Ellington-influenced DC big band of Rick Henderson.
 He has also backed vocalists Nicki Parrott, Tony Bennett, James Brown and Gladys Knight, among others.

-2016 marks Rich’s fifth year as faculty at the Hilton Head Jazz Camp
+2020 marks Rich’s ninth year as faculty at the Hilton Head Jazz Camp